dylan-lang/opendylan/documentation/duim-reference/source/sheets.rst

 are nested in a parent-child hierarchy.
 All sheets have the following
 attributes:

-- :gf:`sheet-region`, expressed in the sheet’s own coordinate system.
+- :gf:`sheet-region`, expressed in the sheet's own coordinate system.
-- :gf:`sheet-transform`, which maps the sheet’s coordinate system to the coordinate system of its parent.
+- :gf:`sheet-transform`, which maps the sheet's coordinate system to the coordinate system of its parent.
 - :gf:`sheet-parent`, which is ``#f`` if the sheet has no parent.
 - :gf:`sheet-mapped?`, which tells if the sheet is visible on a display,